-7.3 - Compensatory Time.
+7.3 Compensatory Time

 Compensatory time off for overtime eligible employees shall be in accordance with the Fair Labor Standards Act.
 Overtime shall be paid in cash except where an overtime eligible employee requests in writing compensatory time off and the supervisor approves the request.
-The decision to grant or deny compensatory time off is left to the sole discretion of management and shall be consistent with the Fair Labor Standards Act guidelines.
+Additional straight time may be converted to compensatory time at a ratio of 1:1.
+The decision to grant or deny compensatory time off shall be given full consideration by management based on availability and business needs and shall be consistent with the Fair Labor Standards Act guidelines.
 Compensatory Time may accumulate to a maximum of 240 hours.

-7.4 - Lunch Periods.
+7.4 Meal Breaks